 First, let’s take a look at the 3D Mark’s PCI Express Feature Test.

-The test results in 13.99 GB/s bandwidth when ran on PCIe Gen 3.
+The test results in 13.99 GB/s bandwidth when run on PCIe Gen 3.
 For confirmation, I have also shown the TechPowerUp GPU-Z snapshot.
 The bus interface can be seen set at x16 3.0.

-The test results in 25.84 GB/s bandwidth when ran on PCIe Gen 4.
+The test results in 25.84 GB/s bandwidth when run on PCIe Gen 4.
 Again, for confirmation, I have shown the TechPowerUp GPU-Z snapshot showing the bus interface of x16 4.0.

 Since we only have PCIe Gen 3.0 standard on the Intel-based configurations.
-For cross confirmation, I have also run this test on Intel i7 8700k using ASUS Strix Z390-E Gaming motherboard using the same graphics card.
+For cross-confirmation, I have also run this test on an Intel i7 8700k using ASUS Strix Z390-E Gaming motherboard using the same graphics card.
 This result is confirming the result obtained when we set the AORUS motherboard to run on PCIe Gen 3.0.